-16 Facts About Forrest Gump On Its 25th Anniversary
+16 Facts About Forrest Gump

 On July 6, 1994, Forrest Gump arrived in theaters and became a box office behemoth (almost $1 billion worldwide in today’s dollars).
 The Oscar-winning film starring Tom Hanks as a lovable lummox entered the name “Forrest Gump” into the zeitgeist, and generated the simile catchphrase, “Life is like a box of chocolates.”
 In honor of Forrest Gump's 25th birthday, here are a few things you might not have known about the Robert Zemeckis classic.

 1. Forrest Gump was adapted from a Winston Groom novel, and the book's sales skyrocketed after the movie was released.

 Novelist Winston Groom published Forrest Gump the book in 1986.
 When it came out it sold a modest 30,000 copies in hardback, but by 1995—after the success of the film adaptation—it had sold 1.6 million copies in paperback.
 In 1995 Groom wrote a sequel, Gump & Co., and in 1994 The Bubba Gump Shrimp Co.
 Cookbook was released, with a foreword written by Groom.
 The cookbook existed before the restaurant chain and has no affiliation with it.

 2. Tom Hanks said the movie was "a crapshoot."

 Tom Hanks spoke with USA Today for the movie's 25th anniversary and admitted that the film really could have gone either way in terms of the audience's acceptance of it and its main character.
 "It was an absolute crapshoot," Hanks said.
 "It’s a really crazy, unique motion picture without a doubt.
 And it's a movie in which the great moments that resonate are going to change depending on when you’re watching it."